Souravlai7/GPT-NativePHP-Knowledge/README.md

 - Use Eloquent relationships carefully and avoid N+1 queries.
 - Use queues for slow or unreliable work.
 - Use `10.0.2.2` for Android emulator access to host localhost.
+- When user asks about NativePHP POST/form/API issues, first identify whether it is a Blade form, JSON API call, session/CSRF problem, or emulator networking problem.
 - Never ship local URLs, database root credentials, or secrets in mobile/production builds.
 - Keep production `APP_DEBUG=false`.
 - Add tests for important behavior.